 If you believe you were wrongfully terminated, you can start with the U.S Department of Labor.
 The DOL has resources on employment laws and information for filing a claim.

 Also, make sure you spend time managing the emotional impact of losing a job.

 When you are ready, you may want to consult an employment lawyer.

 Employees who want to pursue wrongful termination claims need to act quickly.
 In some cases, the deadlines to file a claim are extremely short.

-Were you wrongfully terminated?
+Do you think you were wrongfully terminated?
 Contact Jeff.